-World of Warcraft has had a number of them, mostly in PvP content.
-However there have been a few PvE ones.
-Zul'Aman was also famous for creative ways to use certain skills to subvert major parts of the dungeon's challenges; pulling enemies using pets to get past walls, preventing them from summoning Goddamned Bats, certainly helped, but when the challenge of one boss is that it is a 5-man team, and you could (now fixed) literally make all but the "leader" despawn using a creative trick involving a frost trap and a naked blood elf.
+Zul'Aman was also famous for creative ways to use certain skills to subvert major parts of the dungeon's challenges; pulling enemies using pets to get past walls, preventing them from summoning Goddamned Bats, certainly helped, but then there was the challenge of one boss being that it was a 5-man team, and you could (now fixed) literally make all but the "leader" despawn using a creative trick involving a frost trap and a naked blood elf.

 Early Wrath Starfall gave Moonkins the very useful (but unintended) ability to break enemy Rogues out of stealth in a huge area, along with a chance to stun.
 It didn't last long however, and the spell became very underwhelming without these traits.

 Something similar happened with the Death Knight spell Blood Boil, which hits everything in a 10-yard radius around the Death Knight.
 When the class was first introduced, the ability would fail to cast if there were no targets in range.
 Players quickly realized this meant they could spam the button if they suspected a stealthed Rogue or Druid was nearby, and it would hit them and knock them out of stealth the second they came within range.
 Blizzard eventually changed this so that Blood Boil will cast (and consume Runes, making it non-spammable) regardless of whether it hits anything, but will only generate Runic Power if it does.